Not All LLM-Generated Data Are Equal: Rethinking Data Weighting in Text Classification: Training on noisy data

 \paragraph{IMP-Loss} Figure \ref{fig:financial_imporance_weight} and Figure \ref{fig:tweet_imporance_weight} illustrate the Quality Checker Score \(P'(y|\mathbf{x})\), Diversity Checker Score \(Q(y|\mathbf{x})\), and the corresponding weights of the IMP-Loss for the Financial and the Tweet Irony dataset, across three different data conditions: original, swapped labels, and duplicated entries.

-The Quality Checker Score (blue bar) is highest for the original data and significantly lower for the swapped label data, indicating that the model correctly identifies the labels as lower quality.
+The Quality Checker Score is highest for the original data and significantly lower for the swapped label data, indicating that the model correctly identifies the labels as lower quality.
 The Diversity Checker Score (where lower values are better) is lower for the original data than the duplicated data, indicating the impact of duplication on diversity.
-Additionally, according to the diversity checker, the swapped label data exhibits the highest diversity.
-This is because the data points with changed labels are significantly different from other data in the dataset, thus enhancing their diversity score.
+Additionally, the swapped label data achieves the highest diversity because the altered labels create data points that are substantially distinct from the rest of the dataset.
+Similarly, the unrelated input data exhibits relatively high diversity due to its out-of-domain nature.
+However, data points from both the swapped label and unrelated input categories have low Quality Checker Scores, resulting in their lower assigned weights.
 Consequently, the weights assigned to the original data are higher compared to the swapped label data and the duplicated data, demonstrating the effectiveness of IMP-Loss in recognizing and appropriately weighting high-quality, diverse data.

 \paragraph{DIMP-Loss}